todd-dsm/dev-infras/docs/one-time-setup-stuff.md

 _NOTE: It's not necessary to purchase a domain but your experimentation will produce better results if you do._ Register a domain in AWS - _ONLY_, then create a public zone and record these details in `build.env`

+3- Always check your build variables; on a new job use a later version of the [AWS Provider].

-3 - Source-in build variables:
+4 - Source-in build variables:

 `source build.env <stage|prod>`; E.G.: